QuantEcon/lecture-source-py/source/rst/arellano.rst

 Such dynamics are consistent with experiences of many countries.

-Let's start with some standard imports:
+Let's start with some imports:

 .. code-block:: ipython